erda-project/docs/docs/en/1.6/manual/cmp/practice/alert-config.md

 ### Memory

-For the machine, you only need to pay attention to the memory usage.
+For machines, you only need to pay attention to the memory usage.

 In general, the memory usage should not be higher than 80%.

 ### Disk

 Disk as a physical resource also affects user processes.
-For example, users cannot write to the database application if the disk if full, or create new files if the node is full.
+For example, users cannot write to the database application if the disk is full, or create new files if the node is full.

 In general, the disk usage should not be higher than 86% and the disk inode usage should not be higher than 85%.